r10u3/lego_rc_ir_multitool/README.md

 One important difference between the Single PWM, Extended and both Combo modes is that with Single and Extended, the state is permanent.
 When you press a key, the motor starts and keeps going.
 With the combo modes, the motor moves only for about a second and stops.
 You need to keep sending keycodes to keep the motor going.

 ### 3. Keymaps
 Every tool has its own different keymap format.
-They all have a header with basic protocol parameters followed by scancode-keycode pairs.
+They all have a header with basic protocol parameters followed by keycode-scancode pairs.
 But each has a different format:
 * LIRC: lirc keymaps have a <code>[.conf](https://www.lirc.org/html/lircd.conf.html)</code> extension and follow the basic rules of configuration files.
 Example for [Combo PWM](maps/keymaps/lirc/combo_pwm_ch1.conf).
-* ir-ctl: uses the <code>[toml](https://toml.io/en/)</code> format.
+* ir-ctl: uses the <code>[.toml](https://www.mankier.com/5/rc_keymap)</code> format.
 Example for [Combo PWM](maps/keymaps/ir_ctl/combo_pwm_ch1.toml).
 * PiIR: uses json files.
 Example for [Combo PWM](maps/keymaps/piir/combo_pwm_ch1.json).
 * PiGPIO: uses json files.
 Example for [Combo PWM](maps/keymaps/rpigpio/combo_pwm_ch1.json).